How refinancing your mortgage could help you save money, increase cash flow, and consolidate debt

 Your mortgage is one of the biggest financial commitments you’ll ever make.

 At the start of that commitment, you typically select the kind of mortgage that works best with where you are in life (and in your education career).
 But life is never static.
-Circumstances and financial situations change.
-Sometimes to the point of having to completely re-evaluate or even break your current mortgage commitment.
+Circumstances and financial situations change—sometimes to the point of having to completely re-evaluate or even break your current mortgage commitment.

 That’s when refinancing usually comes into play.

 With a mortgage refinance, you’re in effect ending one mortgage commitment and beginning another.
 That new mortgage comes with an entirely different set of terms, costs, and conditions.
 So while the road to refinancing may be paved with good intentions, if it’s done without a plan (or an understanding of how it will impact your finances in the long term), your decision to refinance might not actually be prudent.
+This is something to especially keep in mind should interest rates happen to be going up, rather than going down.

 So how do you ensure that a mortgage refinance actually works in your favour?

-According to Educators Agent-Regional Director Chris Knoch, the key is in being forward thinking.
+According to Educators Agent-Regional Director Chris Knoch, the key is in being forward-thinking.

 Chris goes on to elaborate as to what that means.

 “For example, if you were refinancing in order to provide more flexibility in your monthly budget, go one step further by identifying specific expenses that you might see yourself having to cover (future needs such as replacing your roof, furnace/air conditioner, or car).
-By being forward thinking in your approach to refinancing, you will minimize the potential drain on your wallet caused by any big-ticket repairs that may crop up in the not-too-distant future.
+By being forward-thinking in your approach to refinancing, you will minimize the potential drain on your wallet caused by any big-ticket repairs that may crop up in the not-too-distant future.
 Ideally, a mortgage refinance is something that should be done only once.”

 Next, be sure that refinancing is the right solution for your specific situation.